kantesilvestrs/credit-suisse-live-order-book/README.md

 - The microservice implementation would have included following:
   - Two builds:
     - One for internal use in other applications
-    - The other as standalone TCP endpoint with HTTP method support
+    - The other as a standalone TCP endpoint with HTTP method support
   - Persisted immutable red black tree Order Book for fast Order Matching

 ### Interview exercise